On this page Skip this page navigation

 The Poppy Design is a registered trademark of The Royal Canadian Legion, Dominion Command and is used under license.

 Visit your municipality’s website to find out if they’re hosting a ceremony near you.

-You may also find Remembrance Day services at schools, colleges, universities, places of worship, or through your local veteran’s organization.
+You may also find Remembrance Day services at schools, colleges, universities, places of worship, your local veterans’ organization or through The Royal Canadian Legion.